 Whilst this may seem like a long-term vision, Origin Housing is a great example of going through this exercise successfully.
 They got the ball rolling by identifying key roles in their leadership team with the simple ‘CEO minus two levels’ equation.
 Once those senior roles were mapped out, they were matched with a set of expected skills and behaviours, as well as an adapted leadership coaching programme for those candidates identified as having the required abilities and potential to move up.
 Like them, you may discover that your first steps will immediately inform your next course of actions in putting your succession planning strategy in place; the important thing is just to get started.

-Tip 4: Onboarding: think beyond the first week
+Onboarding: thinking beyond the first week to retain employees

 Research shows that the first 100 days are a pivotal point for new starters as they rule on whether what they were sold at the time of the interview matches reality.
 So if you thought you were done with onboarding after planning your new starter’s first week of meetings and fire safety briefings, think again!